 During the late 1960s and early 1970s, the community was ably led by Rabbi Bernard Hooker, who went on to become the head of the Liberal movement in Great Britain.
-Hooker became the first major radio talk show host in Jamaican history, giving Jamaicans of all backgrounds advice on everything from whom to date to how to die.
-This was a time before the Internet, when there was still only one TV channel and a handful of radio stations, so virtually the entire country tuned in to hear the rabbi give his weekly spiel.
-(Just about every time I meet someone, their first response to hearing that I am a rabbi is, "I used to always listen to Rabbi Hooker on the radio.")
+Rabbi Hooker became the first major radio talk show host in Jamaican history, giving Jamaicans of all backgrounds advice on everything from whom to date to how to die.
+This was at a time before the Internet when there was still only one TV station and a handful of radio stations, so virtually the entire country tuned in to hear the rabbi give his weekly spiel.
+(Just about every time I meet someone, their first response to hearing that I am a rabbi is to say, "I used to always listen to Rabbi Hooker on the radio.")

 In the mid-1970s, the political environment changed, and many middle-class Jamaicans began to emigrate.
-Hooker returned to England and, after two failed attempts to bring in a new rabbi, longtime community leader and professional photographer Ernest de Souza became acting spiritual leader.

-De Souza did everything from performing the synagogue rituals to organizing the office, documenting virtually every activity with photographs.
-He also served an amazing array of communal institutions, including the Board of Governors of Hillel Academy, the Jewish-sponsored private school that had been established in Hooker's time.
-Tragically he suffered a massive heart attack after Shabbat morning services in March 2000 and died at the age of 66.
+Rabbi Hooker returned to England and, after two failed attempts to bring in a new rabbi, longtime community leader and professional photographer, Ernest de Souza, became acting spiritual leader.
+Ernest did everything from performing the synagogue rituals to organizing the office and documenting virtually every activity with photographs.
+He also served an amazing array of communal institutions, including the Board of Governors of Hillel Academy, the Jewish sponsored private school that had been established in the time of Rabbi Hooker.
+Tragically, he suffered a massive heart attack after Shabbat morning services in March 2000 and passed away at the age of 66.

 After his sudden death, Stephen Henriques stepped in, helping to keep the community together for the next 11 years while holding a full-time job selling heavy farm equipment.
-His compassionate nature allowed him to empathize with the many different types of people who identified as Jewish in a community that had become highly assimilated and predominately intermarried.
-Along with Michael Matalon and several other volunteers, he conducted services on both Fridays and Saturdays and met with those interested in converting to Judaism.

-AND NOW it's my turn.
+Stephen's compassionate nature allowed him to empathize with the many different types of people who identified as Jewish in a community that had become highly assimilated and predominately intermarried.
+Along with Michael Matalon and several other volunteers, Stephen conducted services on both Fridays and Saturdays and met with those interested in converting to Judaism.
+And now it's my turn.

 Being the only rabbi in the country has been a fascinating experience thus far.
-Many people call or email me with all types of inquiries relating to Jews and Judaism, since I am now seen as the authority on all such matters.
-Some have questions relating to the Jewish origins of Christianity, while others want to investigate their own Jewish roots; there are tens of thousands of such individuals in Jamaica.
+Many people call or e-mail me with all types of inquiries relating to Jews and Judaism since I am now seen as the authority on all such matters.
+Some have questions relating to the Jewish origins of Christianity while others want to investigate their own Jewish roots; there are tens of thousands such individuals in Jamaica.